A Driver-Vehicle Model for ADS Scenario-based Testing

 \subsubsection{Test scenario}

-The cut-in behavior is expressed as a BT, such as the one in Fig.~\ref{fig:cutinbtree}, and assigned to an SDV model instance.
-According to this BT, the vehicle must reach a certain acceptance (rear) gap before performing the cut-in maneuver and then achieve a certain target (rear) gap to Ego.
-The BT calls the standard drive BT (line 8) to maintain its current lane, parameterized with a target speed of 14\,m/s (+-10\%), which is slightly higher than the road speed limit.
+\looseness=-1 The cut-in behavior is expressed as a behavior tree similar to \figref{fig:btree} and assigned to an SDV model instance.
+According to this behavior tree, the vehicle must reach a certain acceptance (rear) gap before performing the cut-in maneuver and then achieve a certain target (rear) gap to ego.
+The behavior tree calls the standard-driver behavior tree to maintain its current lane, parameterized with a target speed of 14\,m/s (+-10\%), which is slightly higher than the road speed limit.
 The simulation plans candidate trajectories by sampling 6 target velocities from this target range (uniformly, by default).
-After a delay to allow the vehicle to pick up pace (line 4), it starts checking for the acceptance distance gap (\texttt{range}) of 5\,m (+-10\%) for a lane change to the right (\texttt{target\_lane\_id=-1}), on which Ego drives at a speed matching the road speed limit (line 6).
-Once the acceptance gap is satisfied, the lane change is triggered (line 7), with a target distance gap of 5\,m and a relative velocity of -3\,m/s (\texttt{delta\_s=(5,-3)}).
-The experiment repeats the scenario with different combinations of parameters to evaluate how Ego handles a variety of cut-in trajectories and find configurations that are more likely to lead to a crash.
+After a delay of 4\,s to allow the vehicle to pick up pace, it starts checking for the acceptance distance gap of 5\,m (+-10\%) for a lane change to the right (lane=-1), on which ego drives at the road speed limit.
+Once the acceptance gap is satisfied, the lane change is triggered, with a target distance gap of 5\,m and a relative velocity of -3\,m/s ($\Delta_s$=(5,-3)).
+The experiment repeats the scenario with different combinations of parameters to evaluate how ego handles a variety of cut-in trajectories and find configurations that are more likely cause a crash.